German Shepherd Now

 Using regular puppy food instead of large-breed formula.
 This is the big one.
 The calcium levels in standard puppy kibble are unregulated for large breeds and can contribute to developmental orthopedic issues.
 The packaging might say “for all breeds” or “for puppies.”
 Neither label guarantees large-breed-appropriate calcium limits.

 Free-feeding.
 Leaving food out all day removes any control over how much your puppy eats and when.
-Shepherd puppies will often eat past the point of fullness.
+Shepherd puppies will eat past the point of fullness.
+Every time.
 Scheduled meals with measured portions are the safer approach.

 Adding calcium supplements.
 A quality large-breed puppy food already contains the right amount.
 Extra calcium on top of that pushes levels into the danger zone.
 This applies to bone meal, calcium chews, and high-calcium treats too.